What is Ayurveda?

 Ayurveda includes various techniques to assess health and imbalances.
 The practitioner observes important signs and symptoms of illness, paying special attention to understanding the cause of the discomfort.
 The first assessment tools are listening, observation and connecting deeply to a patient’s needs.
 The next assessment tools include an assessment of the pulse, tongue, eyes and the physical form.
 An Ayurvedic practitioner also considers what treatments are compatible for each client.

 Recommendations may include lifestyle changes; nutritional recommendations, Ayurvedic body therapies and herbs.
 In some cases, participating in a cleansing program, called Panchakarma, is suggested to help remove toxins stored in bodily tissues.
-In particular, the REBUILD Ayurveda program places special emphasis on coaching patients to identify and accomplish their health goals.
-REBUILD Ayurveda’s herbal pharmacy also allows for herbal preparations to be individualized for each client’s needs.
+In particular, the Ayo Ayurveda program places special emphasis on coaching patients to identify and accomplish their health goals.
+Ayo Ayurveda’s herbal pharmacy also allows for herbal preparations to be individualized for each client’s needs.